johnproodian/data-structures-and-algorithms/README.md

 * along with [linked lists](#linked-lists), one of the two most basic ways of storing items in memory
 * Run Time for Common Operations:
     * Reading:  O(1)
-        * **Why so fast?** *If you know the index and location of **any** other element in the array and the index of the given element you want to read, you can compute the location of the given element in memory.*
+        * **Why so fast?** *If you know the index and location of **any** other element in the array and the index of the given element you want to read, you can compute the location of the given element in memory--you **don't** need to run through all the elements to compute it.*
     * Insertion: O(n)
         * **Why so slow?** *Inserting into an array requires moving all of the elements that follow it in order to make room.
 It also may require finding a new space in memory (and new insertion for each element) for the whole array (i.e. **resizing**) if an insertion pushes the array to go over its allotted space.*
     * Deletion: O(n)